In 2008, Ruger released a new Redhawk revolver chambered for the .45 Colt cartridge.

-The .45 Redhawk was available with a 4″, 5 1/2″, and 7 1/2″ barrels when it was reintroduced. Â As of 2013, however, barrel lengths are limited to 4″ and 4.2″ only.
+The .45 Redhawk was available with a 4″, 5 1/2″, and 7 1/2″ barrels when it was reintroduced.
+By the following year, barrel lengths were limited to 4.2″ only.

 Like all Ruger Redhawk revolvers, this is a double-action handgun.
 The hammer is exposed and can be cocked for precision, single-action shots.
-Since many people might use this for hunting, the single action capability is very important.
+Since many people might use this for hunting, the single-action capability is very important.

 Ruger stated the KRH-45-4 has a “rugged frame, designed specifically to handle powerful magnum loads, (and) includes extra metal in top strap, sidewalls and barrel mounting areas.”
 So, this Ruger should be able to handle the hot handloaded hunting loads and the commercially available hot loadings offered by companies such as CorBon and Buffalo Bore.

-Additionally, Ruger bulds the Redhawk with a triple locking cylinder.
-The cylinder locks into the frame at the front, bottom and rear for best alignment of cylinder to barrel and for additional strength with high powered loads.
+Additionally, Ruger builds the Redhawk with a triple locking cylinder.
+The cylinder locks into the frame at the front, bottom and rear for the best alignment of the cylinder to the barrel.
+It also provides increased strength for high-powered loads.

 Lastly, this gun was discontinued once before.
-That is a very strong indication that the market demand for this gun is likely weak. Â Bottom line: Â if you like this revolver, find and buy one today.
+That is a very strong indication that the market demand for this gun is likely weak.
+Bottom line: if you like this revolver, find and buy one today.
 You do not know when Ruger may discontinue the .45 Colt version of the Ruger Redhawk.

 ACP & Colt in One